 Clarity, color, cut, and carat all have a huge impact on an Aquamarine’s value and overall price.
 A stone with a larger carat and a unique cut can reach prices up to the thousands.

-Taking the color, clarity, cut, and carat into consideration on your hunt for the perfect Aquamarine can put you ahead of the game and help you in finding your ideal piece.
+Taking the color, clarity, cut, and carat into consideration on your hunt for the perfect Aquamarine can put you ahead of the game and help you find your ideal piece.

 While Aquamarine is usually an easy gemstone to spot, it is important to be on the lookout for imitations.

-Every gemstone can be imitated, but with some basic knowledge, you can ensure that you get the real deal when investing your money into a piece.
+Every gemstone can be imitated.
+But with some basic knowledge, you can ensure you get the real deal when investing your money into a piece.

-Take a moment to look at your Aquamarine and become aware of some common flaws that are only present in imitation Aquamarine.
+Take a moment to look at your Aquamarine and become aware of some common flaws only present in imitation Aquamarine.
 It is always best to do your research to shop smart.

-If you find scratches on the surface of the gem, it is most likely a fake.
+If you find scratches on the gem’s surface, it is most likely a fake.
 Aquamarine is an incredibly hard stone, and therefore very difficult to scratch.